Views:

 2. In the ODBC Data Source Administrator (64-bit) dialog, open the System DSN tab and choose to Configure the 64-bit build (the 32-bit build is listed but must be configured using the equivalent ODBC Data Source Administrator (32-bit) dialog):

-3. In the Luminesce ODBC Driver Configuration dialog, assuming the Luminesce DBC server driver is installed on a different computer, enter the IP address (replacing ::1) and port (replacing 14264) on which it is listening for connections:
+3. In the Luminesce Client ODBC Driver Configuration dialog, assuming the Luminesce DBC server driver is installed on a different computer, enter the IP address (replacing ::1) and port (replacing 14264) on which it is listening for connections:

 If you installed the 32-bit build as well, repeat steps 1-3 for that variant.